msizar/msizar/README.md

 - Netlify

-Here are some ideas to get you started:
+More about me:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on the next app to change the shopping and social media game.
-- 🌱 I’m currently learning React Native and Tensorflow
+- 🌱 I’m currently learning React Native and Tensorflow.
-- 👯 I’m looking to collaborate on a cool AI Project
+- 👯 I’m looking to collaborate on a cool AI Project.
-- 🤔 I’m looking for help with Tensorflow
+- 🤔 I’m looking for help with Tensorflow.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
 - 📫 Reach me using my email on the left.